Hyperclaw79/PokeBall-SelfBot-Poketwo-Autocatcher/README.md

 ## Setup

 1. First replace the `os.environ["DISCORD_BOT_TOKEN"]` in `secret.py` with your bot token.
 Refer the tutorial below to get the token.
+2. Run `setup.bat` to install the requirements.
-2. Then simply run `run.bat` to get your bot live.
+3. Then simply run `run.bat` to get your bot live.

-3. If you are on a mac or linux, directly launch `launcer.py` instead of running the bat file.
+> If you are on a mac or linux, directly launch `launcer.py` instead of running the bat file.
+And use `pip install -r requirements.txt` instead to setup.

 ## Fine-Tuning